DATA PROTECTION POLICY

 STATEMENT OF INTENT

 BCEGI is committed to eliminating incidents of injury and ill health to its employees and any other stakeholders affected by its activities.
-As part of this duty BCEGI will operate its business in compliance with its obligations under all applicable health and safety Regulations and – where appropriate – best practice standards and industry codes relevant to its operations.
+As part of this duty BCEGI will operate its business in compliance with its obligations under all applicable health and safety Regulations and where appropriate, will implement relevant best practice standards and industry codes of practice relevant to its operations.

-In support of this commitment BCEGI will provide a safe place of work for its people, ensuring that all risks arising out of its business activities are identified and hazards are effectively controlled by following the hierarchy of controls for occupational health and safety.
+In support of this commitment BCEGI will provide a safe place of work for its people by eliminating hazards where possible and reducing risk by following the hierarchy of controls for occupational health and safety.
 This includes providing instruction and training to its people to enable work to be carried out safely, and without ill health effects.
 BCEGI are committed to consultation with and participation of workers on health and safety matters.

 RESPONSIBILITIES

-Responsibility for this Policy ultimately lies with the BCEGI Lead Director, supported by the Management Team and SHEQ Lead who are responsible for the implementation of the Policy Statement and all associated Management Standards.
-The Management Team – supported by Project Managers – must at all times demonstrate proactive and visible leadership in relation to health and safety management, and are responsible for communicating BCEGI health and safety objectives throughout the organisation, and for ensuring that effective arrangements are in place and effective at a Project level.
+Responsibility for this Policy ultimately lies with the BCEGI Managing Director, supported by the Operations Director and the rest of the Management Team who are responsible for the implementation of the Policy Statement and all associated Management Standards.
+The Management Team — supported by the Senior SHEQ Manager and Project Managers – must at all times demonstrate proactive and visible leadership in relation to health and safety management and are responsible for communicating BCEGI health and safety objectives throughout the organisation, and for ensuring that effective arrangements are in place and effective at a Project level.
 This Policy and associated Management Standards are mandatory across all BCEGI operations and as such all BCEGI Employees and Stakeholders are expected to comply with all related arrangements.

 ARRANGEMENTS

-Arrangements for the management of Health and Safety are contained within the BCEGI Integrated Management System (IMS), and are made available to all employees, supply chain partners and affected parties.
+Arrangements for the management of Health and Safety are contained within the BCEGI Integrated Management System (IMS), and are made available to all employees, supply ¢hain partners and affected parties.
+BCEGI is committed to continual improvement of the IMS.
 This policy is subject to continual review to ensure that it remains relevant to the scope of BCEGI operations and to account for changes in its working practices.

 AUTHORISATION